OVGTSL/ovgtsl.github.io/_pages/about.md

 # Mailing List

-Join our list-serv: To subscribe, send mail to LISTSERV@LSV.UKY.EDU with this command (paste it!) in the e-mail message body: SUBSCRIBE OVGTSL.
+To subscribe, send an email to LISTSERV@LSV.UKY.EDU with only the following in the message body (paste it!): SUBSCRIBE OVGTSL

 [More Info](http://www.lsoft.com/scripts/wl.exe?SL1=OVGTSL&H=LSV.UKY.EDU){: .btn .btn--primary}